How to Master DBT’s TIPP Skills EASILY

 You’ll feel a soothing, calming effect.
 Just give it a whirl; you’ll be surprised at the results.

-If you’re interested, the STOP skill will help you in super tough situations.
+The STOP skill will help you in tough situations if you’re interested.
 Click on the link to read more about that skill.

 References: